mubaidr/vscode-minimal-mist/README.md

 - Streamlined Borders: Borders have been simplified, minimized, or removed, providing a clean and focused workspace.
 - Clean Look: A refined, distraction-free interface that lets you focus on what matters most - your code.

-### Dark Theme
+### Now With Dark Theme

 For those who prefer a darker interface, Minimal Mist now offers a dark theme option.
 Experience the same minimalist design with a new dark twist:

-- Calm Dark Background: A darker shade #3c3b36 to provide a soothing environment for night-time coding sessions.
+- Calm Dark Background: A darker shade #313130 to provide a soothing environment for night-time coding sessions.
 - Enhanced Contrast: Text and code elements are clearly visible, reducing eye strain while maintaining the theme's elegant simplicity.
 - Unified Design: The dark theme maintains the streamlined, shadow-free design and simplified borders for a cohesive look.